PromyLOPh/guix-hpc-website/posts/cluster-installation.md

 # Summary

 Guix can readily be installed cluster-wide on a cluster.
-The task primarily involves installing Guix on a mater node and exporting `/gnu/store` and `/var/guix` over NFS to compute node, and possibly augmenting the firewall’s white list to allow the master node to retrieve software binaries and source code.
+The task primarily involves installing Guix on a master node and exporting `/gnu/store` and `/var/guix` over NFS to compute node, and possibly augmenting the firewall’s white list to allow the master node to retrieve software binaries and source code.